Privacy Policy

 - Contract (Art.
 6(1)(b)): processing necessary to provide the service you signed up for — authenticating, indexing your documents, answering your questions, and billing.

 - Legitimate interest (Art.
-6(1)(f)): aggregate, non- identifying telemetry to keep the service running and improve it.
+6(1)(f)): aggregate, non- identifying telemetry to keep the service running and improve it, and preventing fraud and free-trial abuse (phone verification and the trial-eligibility records described in Section 10).

 - Legal obligation (Art.
 6(1)(c)): retaining limited financial records as required by UK tax law.